The site is secure.

 Batavia, OH 45103

-To contact the Board of Elections to request an application, you can email us at email@example.com
+⇒⇒ Contact the Board of Elections to request an application:

-Write, call, download an application, or go to the Clermont County Board of Elections and request an absentee ballot, giving the following information:*
+Write, call, or go to the Clermont County Board of Elections and request an absentee ballot, giving the following information:*

 Note: The absentee ballot request deadline is 3 p.m. on election day ONLY in the case of medical emergencies.
 To be eligible under this provision, you must be confined in a hospital because of a medical emergency.
 A close relative may deliver and return your ballot if you so request and state the relative’s name and relationship on the application, or representatives of the board of elections may deliver the ballot if the facility is in Clermont County.
 The last day to request an absentee ballot by mail is by noon on Saturday before election day.